 Staff has engaged in a collaborative process to identify draft rules that reflect key policy principles for contemporary Direct Access issues.
-Staff has not identified rules for every element of the AR 651 Phase I scope but recommends that the Commission should accept Staff's proposed OAR Chapter 860, Division 038 rules and move the AR 651 Direct Access Rulemaking to the formal stage.
+Staff recommends that the Commission Adopt Staff's recommendation on Direct Access caps and accept Staff's proposed OAR Chapter 860, Division 038 rules and move the AR 651 Direct Access Rulemaking to the formal stage.